 Marie Kondo suggests tidying up in order of clothes, books, papers, miscellaneous, and sentimental to avoid being overwhelmed.
 To mirror her method, go through your branded content in the following order:

 IMAGES: Just like clothes, images create the visual style of your brand, and yes, just like those MC Hammer pants, certain trends might not be so hot anymore.
 From your website to your social feeds, make a list of the different areas with imagery and compare them to your ideal brand style.
 Not quite sure what’s serving the fierce look you’re going for?
-Editor’s Edge can curate your images to your vision, or do a no-nonsense “capture, critique, and consult” of your work in a 3C consult.
+Editor’s Edge can curate your images to your vision, or do a no-nonsense “capture, critique, and clarity consult” of your work in a Deep Dive.

 COPY: Just like a good book, your copy narrates your brand’s message.
 Go through your bio, web copy, inquiry response, services, and Instagram captions for a clarity check.
 Is your communication style clear and concise?
 While we’re not a panel of played-out pop stars, we do assist in finding “The Voice” you’re searching for with our highly rated custom Brand Voice Guides.

 MARKETING MATERIALS: Both hard and digital marketing materials are the “papers” of your brand.
 Gather all the brochures, promo pieces, business cards, etc. in one place and review the fonts, colors, signature images, and graphics.
 If something stands out that doesn’t spark joy, send it to the shredder.
 Do your marketing materials seem to be a pile of mix-matched styles?
 Find your signature look with a customized Brand Style Guide by Editor’s Edge.